 That old building might be an office tower, a courthouse, or some other large public structure.
 It might even be another parking garage.
-We say “might be” because, to judge by three current projects of the Government Services Agency, the rules for what it calls “swap-construct exchanges” are just beginning to be formulated—and the agency has much work to do in improving the processes these exchanges entail.
+We say “might be” because, to judge by three current projects of the General Services Administration, the rules for what it calls “swap-construct exchanges” are just beginning to be formulated—and the agency has much work to do in improving the processes these exchanges entail.

 Notes the Government Accountability Office in its recent report “Federal Real Property: GSA Should Better Target Its Use of Swap-Construct Exchanges,” there is an ever-increasing need to replace and modernize federal buildings of many kinds.
 Because of a tightening budget, among other considerations, the resources to do so are not always available.
 A swap-construct exchange is thus a vehicle by which agencies can transfer title to certain federal properties in return either for new buildings or “constructed assets” or, in some cases, for construction services in building new properties or renovating existing ones.

 The GSA has conducted two swap-construct exchanges since 2000, one in San Antonio and one in Atlanta, using properties that were determined to be underutilized in exchange for much-needed new parking garages.
 The exchanges, according to their recipients, took longer than expected—three years and five years, respectively—to complete, which the GSA explains as the result of “lack of experience” with this novel arrangement.
 Admittedly, as the report notes, the decision-making process is elaborate, involving requests for proposals, solicitations, property appraisals, studies, reviews, and then—if all has gone well—the award of a contract “for a swap-construct exchange where the property recipient will provide constructed asset or perform prescribed construction services for the federal government in return for the title to one or more federal properties.”